abijitj/cse15l-lab-reports/lab-2/lab-report-2-week-4.md

 ![Image](infiniteloop.png)

 The symptom of this error was that the program took exceedingly long to run and in the end resulted in a `java.lang.OutOfMemoryError`.
-This is often a sign of an infinite loop, which in this case was the bug because we didn't account for the file ending in a `]` leading to the loop infinitely running.
+This is often a sign of an infinite loop, which in this case was the bug because we didn't account for the file not ending in a `]` leading to the while loop infinitely running.

 # Error #3